Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 Does SubmittalLink handle RFIs too?

 Yes.
-SubmittalLink manages both submittals and RFIs in one platform, with similar workflow automation and tracking capabilities.
-Many contractors appreciate having both processes in the same system.
+SubmittalLink manages both submittals and RFIs in one platform, with similar workflow automation, tailored review processes, and tracking capabilities.
+Many contractors appreciate having both processes in the same system instead of managing them in separate construction management tools.

 The Bottom Line